-Based on the current layout of mega-constellations, we consider a Walker constellation with target spacecraft in a specific orbital plane at a given right ascension of the ascending node, as shown in Fig. \ref{scenario}.
+Based on the current architecture of mega-constellations, the study examines a Walker constellation configuration where TSc reside in a defined orbital plane, The mission scenario is illustrated in Fig.\ref{scenario}.

-Within this plane, $n$ target spacecraft are uniformly phase-distributed on a circular orbit of radius $r_{t0}$.
-The service spacecraft shares the same orbital plane as the targets and is equipped with $n$ payload spacecraft, operating at an initial orbital radius $r_{s0}$.
-Through successive non-propulsive ejections, each payload spacecraft autonomously rendezvous with its designated target within a single orbital period to ensure mission efficiency.
-The objective is to minimize the ejection velocity requirement.
+Within this orbital plane, n TScs are uniformly distributed in phase along a circular orbit with radius $r_{t0}$ .
+The SSc operates in the same orbital plane, carrying n PScs.
+The SSc initially follows a circular orbit with radius $r_{s0}$.
+Through a series of successive non-propulsive ejections, each PSc is deployed to autonomously rendezvous with its designated target.